tagion/tagion/docs/gov/glossary/index.md

 A node is an instance of the main Tagion software (for Tagion Mainnet and Subsystems).
 Several nodes can run on one computer, but in a "distributed" system they will be on different computers connected via the internet or local networks.
 Nodes maintain a copy of the [database](/gov/glossary#database) and validate and propagate transactions, and participating in the [consensus process](/gov/glossary#consensus).
 The types of nodes in the Tagion network are outlined [here](/gov/intro/network).

-## On-chain Governance
+## On-chain

-On-chain governance refers to formal processes—such as submitting proposals, casting votes, and executing decisions—carried out through smart contracts on the network itself.
+On-chain refers to formal processes, for example in the management of [tokens](#token-tgn) or [governance](#governance) — as in submitting proposals, casting votes, and executing decisions — that are carried out through smart contracts on the network itself.
 It ensures that decisions are not only transparent but also enforceable and resistant to manipulation.

 ## Open/Closed